A List of Payment Methods That Support Recurring Payments.

 As explained above, recurring payments are only a part of subscription payments.
 While recurring payments are about deducting a fixed amount at an agreed frequency for an ongoing basis, subscription payments are about having and providing flexibility in recurring payments in a subscription business that collects recurring payments.

-So while PSPs are capable of collecting recurring payments, they do not offer the flexibility and customisation subscription businesses need in collecting recuring payments.
+So while PSPs are capable of collecting recurring payments, they do not offer the flexibility and customisation subscription businesses need in collecting recurring payments.

 If your subscription business does not include plan change, upgrades/downgrade, altering the price, stopping/pausing a subscription or charging one-time transactions, then a PSP is enough.